-“Your eye is perceiving a crab when you see this round, kind of oval shape,” says Jo Wolfe, a research associate at Harvard’s department of organismic and evolutionary biology.
+“Your eye is perceiving a crab when you see this round, kind of oval shape,” says Jo Wolfe, a research associate at Harvard University’s department of organismic and evolutionary biology.

 But, out of the blue crab, king crab, and Dungeness crab, only two are “true crabs” or brachyurans, a division of the decapod order that also contains shrimp, lobsters, and crayfish.
 The king crab, which is basically the classic version, actually isn’t a part of this unique family—it’s part of the closely related Anomura or “false crab” group.